jsinger67/parol/docs/Introduction.md

 ![decidable](./images/decidable.png)

 As you can see it detects the maximum lookahead needed for your grammar.
 And you see the fact that the simple list example is LL(2).
-When you look at the generated parser source [list_parser.rs](../examples/list/list_parser.rs) you can see that the non-terminal "list_rest" has k: 2.
+When you look at the generated parser source [list_parser.rs](../examples/list/list_parser.rs) you can see that the non-terminal `list_rest` has k: 2.
+You can find the actual code in the LOOKAHEAD_AUTOMATA struct at the LookaheadDFA of non-terminal `list_rest`.

+## First glance at the grammar description format

-Now lets have a look at the used grammar description file `list.par`.
+Lets have a look at the used grammar description file `list.par`.

 ```ebnf
 %start list